Python Text Manipulation(Splitting)

 lastat = string.index( 'the cat sat on the mat', 'at', 8)

-Finally, you can look for a string starting at the end of the string and working backwards, rather than starting from the beginning of the string using the rindex function.
+Finally, you can look for a string starting at the end of the string and working backward, rather than starting from the beginning of the string using the rindex function.
 Note that the order of the string is not affected, only where you start looking for the text.
 For example, to pick up the word “on”, starting from the end, use the following:

 rloc = rindex ('The cat sat on the mat', 'on')